nanograv/PINT/CONTRIBUTING.rst

      produce a sensible result, please raise an exception.
-Usually you will want to raise a ValueError with a description of what went wrong, but if you want users to be able to do something with the specific thing that went wrong, you can quickly create a new exception class (no more than ``class PulsarProblem(ValueError): pass``) that the user can specifically catch and distinguish from other exceptions.
+Usually you will want to raise a ValueError with a description of what went wrong, but if you want users to be able to do something with the specific thing that went wrong (for example, they might want to use an exception to know that they have emptied a container), you can quickly create a new exception class (no more than ``class PulsarProblem(ValueError): pass``)
+     that the user can specifically catch and distinguish from other exceptions.
 Similarly, if you're catching an exception some code might raise, use ``except PulsarProblem:`` to catch just the kind you